Andrey Guryev: Early life

 Guryev was born in Lobnya, a town 27 km north of Moscow.
 He graduated in 1983 from the Russian State University of Physical Education, Sport, Youth and Tourism, with a degree in physical education and sport.
-He graduated from University of Greenwich with a bachelor's degree in economics in 2003, as well as at the Russian Government Academy of National Economy, graduating in 2004, and at St. Petersburg National Mineral Resources University, where he graduated with post-graduate certificate in Economics in 2010.
+He graduated from University of Greenwich with a bachelor's degree in economics in 2003, as well as at the Russian Government Academy of National Economy, graduating in 2004, and at St. Petersburg National Mineral Resources University, where he graduated with a post-graduate certificate in Economics in 2010.

 Guryev is a Judo master and from 1978 to 1987, was an instructor and committee secretary for the Mosgorsovet's Dinamo Komsomol organization.

 Career

 In 1990, Guryev started his career working for Mikhail Khodorkovsky at the Menatep Group.
-He rose through the ranks and was appointed chairman of Apatit, a subsidiary of the Menatep.
+He rose through the ranks and was appointed chairman of Apatit, a subsidiary of the Menatep in 2000.

-From 1990 to 1995, he was Deputy Director of the Menatep Group.

-In 1995, he was appointed as Head of the Mining and Chemical Products Department, First Deputy CEO of ROSPROM and subsequently head of the Y. V. Samoilov Research Institute for Fertilizers and Insectofungicides (NIUIF).
+In 1995, he was appointed as Head of the Mining and Chemical Products Department, First the Deputy CEO of ROSPROM and subsequently head of the Y. V. Samoilov Research Institute for Fertilizers and Insectofungicides (NIUIF).

 In 2011, Guryev owned 71% of PhosAgro, with 10% owned by Vladimir Litvinenko.

 In 2012, PhosAgro purchased 20% of Apatit.
 Guryev led a management buyout to acquire control of Apatit and PhosAgro, and now owns 100% of the company.

 Between 2011 and 2013, Guryev served as a Member of the Federation Council from the executive branch of the Murmansk oblast government.

 In 2013, Guryev was appointed Deputy Chairman of PhosAgro's Board of Directors.
-This came after he made the decision to step down as Senator, citing the new laws regarding foreign bank account owned by Russian entrepreneurs as his reason for stepping down after 11 years as a politician.
+This came after he made the decision to step down as Senator, citing the new laws regarding foreign bank accounts owned by Russian entrepreneurs as his reason for stepping down after 11 years as a politician.

 In 2014, Guryev sold an increased stake in PhosAgro to Vladimir Litvineko, bringing the latter's total ownership to 9.73%, up from 4.92% in 2011.

 In early 2015, current CEO Andrei Guryev Jr, Andrey Guryev's son, was reported as saying, “PhosAgro is the most profitable phosphate fertilizer company in the world.”

 PhosAgro is structured so that Guryev and his family are recipients of a trust, rather than outright ownership in their names, though Evgenia Guryev, Guryev's wife, owns 4.82% of PhosAgro in her own name.

 In July 2016, Forbes estimated his net worth at US$4.3 billion.

 He is vice president of the Russian Union of Chemists.

 Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 On 9 March 2022 Guryev's son was put on a list of sanctions by European Union.

 In January 2023 Japan imposed sanctions on Andrey Guryev.

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.
+He was also sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.